 Award names and descriptions

 The Collaboration Award is given in recognition of a co-sponsored program that demonstrates synergy and success as a result of working together.
 This award celebrates student organizations that have made collaboration a top priority.
 The recipients have demonstrated they can break down barriers between diverse student populations and foster greater communication between different organizations on campus.
 This may have occurred through programs, conversations, or publicity for a cause.
 These organizations have enhanced the Tufts experience and made a larger contribution to the community with their collaboration.

-Community Connection Award, 2019 Award Presented to DREAM
+Community Connection Award

 The Community Connection Award is given annually in recognition of an organization that positively impacts the campus and the greater Tufts community.
 The University encourages the advancement of humanity and the improvement of today’s global community through active citizenship.
 This organization strives to be a community builder through service, education, inspiration, and connection.
 The recipient of this award has made outstanding and meaningful connections inside and outside of the Tufts community.

 Greek Chapter of the Year Award The Mount Olympus Award is given annually in recognition of Greek Chapter of the Year.
 It celebrates the accomplishments of an organization in the Greek community.
 The organization receiving this award shows effective self-governance, embodies the values of the Tufts Fraternity and Sorority system, promotes leadership and student learning, and/or models social justice.
 This award also recognizes Fraternity and Sorority leadership in academic, social, and community service organizations.